Spirent/openperf/doc/dev-guide.md

 }
 ```

 The application should be started with the arguments `--config config.yaml` in order for `icp_init` to locate the configuration file.

+> The reason for passing the configuration as an arugment to the program is to be able to switch between configuration files when multiple NICs are available.
+For instance, one would run a test with program -c config_nic1.yaml then program -c config_nic2.yaml, etc.

 The `context` is a ZeroMQ message queue used to communicate with the Inception engine.
 The internal API client can be accessed using